IbtisamZ/Task-manager/README.md

-# Task manager app using React js
+# Task manager app using React js + MUI

 In this crud project, we create a task manager application to add and manage tasks in our to-do list.